-During all the time I’ve spent at watch forums, I’ve encountered quite a lot of questions concerning the Speedmaster.
+During all the time I’ve spent at watch forums, I’ve seen a lot of Omega Speedmaster questions.

-- Can the running seconds be hacked on a Speedmaster Pro?
+- Can you hack the running seconds on a Speedmaster Pro?

 - Where to service a vintage Speedmaster, at Omega or an independent watchmaker?

 - Which is a better choice, the sapphire crystal version, or the hesalite?

 - Is it OK to pay more than the manufacturer’s suggested retail price for a limited edition?